18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 5. Type `cd ../` to go back one directory.
 Directories stack on top of one another and the directory "above" your current directory is always called `..`
 6. Type `pwd`: this command shows you the directory you are currently working in.
 You should see something that starts with `/Users/`.
 The `pwd` command means "**p**resent **w**orking **d**irectory, this is called your _home directory_ and you can always get here by typing `cd ~`.

-I like to put all my Code in the same directory.
+I like to put all my GitHub projects in the same directory.
 So the first thing I do is create a directory called "code"

 1. `cd ~` to make sure you're in your home directory
 2. `mkdir code`: to create the directory called `Code` in your home directory. `mkdir` stands for **M**a**k**e **dir**ectory.